MusicPlayerDaemon/MPD/doc/developer.rst

     git pull --rebase git://github.com/MusicPlayerDaemon/MPD master

-You can do without "--rebase", but we recommend that you rebase your repository on the "master" repository all the time.
+You can do without :option:`--rebase`, but we recommend that you rebase your repository on the "master" repository all the time.

 Configure with the options :option:`--enable-debug --enable-werror`.
 Enable as many plugins as possible, to be sure that you don't break any disabled code.